 When the time is right, start the meeting from the zoom app.
 Students can join from the course’s landing page if they are enrolled.
 They can directly join from the browser or launch the app.

 It’s that simple!
-But if you feel like there’s more that you need to know about Tutor LMS’s integration with Zoom, please visit our documentation on the integration here.
+If you need more information, please visit our documentation on the integration here.

 Using YouTube